klabacka-lab/BAM_comparative_genetics/README.md

 ## Methods

-* position.py uses the Position class to calculate particular statistics at given positions along the amino acid sequence alignment.
+* position.py creates the Position class to calculate particular statistics at given positions along the amino acid sequence alignment.
 Such statistics include
   * Sample Size : Number of amino acids present at given position, excluding gaps